-Lynn MacLaren MLC was a prominent campaigner against live exports who first joined State Parliament on the retirement of another member for a few months in 2005.
+Lynn MacLaren first joined state Parliament for a few months upon the retirement of another member in 2005.
 She was the first American-born member in the Western Australian Parliament.
 She was elected again in 2009 and 2013 to represent the South Metropolitan Region (south of the Swan River from Fremantle to Victoria Park in the east and south to the boundary of Mandurah).

-On behalf of the Greens in State Parliament, Lynn’s has been an advocate across a wide range of portfolios from animals and biodiversity to planning, housing and health.
-Her long list of portfolios also includes disability services, education, forests, heritage, mental health, sexuality and gender identity, status of women and water sustainability.
-Details of our campaigns may be found on www.lynnmaclaren.org.au.
+On behalf of the Greens in state Parliament, Lynn was an advocate across a wide range of portfolios from animals and biodiversity to planning, housing and health.
+Her long list of portfolios included disability services; education; forests; heritage; mental health; sexuality and gender identity; status of women; and water sustainability.

-Lynn’s parliamentary work includes serving as a Member of the Standing Committee on Environment and Public Affairs (2009-2013) and the Standing Committee on Legislation, (2013-), and the Select Committee Inquiry into the Operations of the RSPCA.
+Lynn’s parliamentary work included serving as a Member of the Standing Committee on Environment and Public Affairs (2009-2013), the Standing Committee on Legislation (2013-2017), and the Select Committee Inquiry into the Operations of the RSPCA.
 She also participated on the board of the Commonwealth Parliamentary Association (WA).

 Lynn’s experience as a journalist, a small businesswoman, a community campaigner and her work as a policy officer with the Western Australian Council of Social Service have provided her with a strong foundation upon which she has developed a range of policy initiatives and has effectively highlighted government shortcomings in these areas through questions and debate.

-Over many years living and working in the region Lynn has been involved in diverse campaigns and grassroots initiatives, including those to Stop the WA Shark Cull, Save the Beeliar Wetlands from Roe Highway stage 8, Save Leighton Beach from large scale urban development.
-In the mid-1990s Lynn was prominent in the campaign to put live animal exports on the public agenda and was the foundation President of the People Against Cruelty in Animal Transport (Inc) (now Stop Live Exports) serving also on the executive board of Animals Australia.
+Over many years living and working in the region, Lynn has been involved in diverse campaigns and grassroots initiatives, including those to stop the WA shark cull, save the Beeliar wetlands from Roe Highway stage 8, and save Leighton Beach from large scale urban development.
+In the mid-1990s Lynn was prominent in the campaign to put live animal exports on the public agenda and was the foundation President of the People Against Cruelty in Animal Transport (Inc) (now Stop Live Exports), serving also on the executive board of Animals Australia.

 Lynn played an organising role in bringing the Greens WA into the Australian Greens in 2001 and participated in the formation of the Global Greens in 2001.
 As a member of the Fremantle Greens since 1998 she has participated in policy development and grassroots activism and has filled many supporting and organising roles in several election campaigns, state and federal.